 “The task for pharma and wider healthcare is to create an infrastructure, which allows people to effectively participate in research without causing huge disruption to their lives,” – John Pinching, Pharma Times Editor.

-Good engagement with clinical trial patients is crucial to minimizing any such disruption, making it easier for them to get involved with clinical research.
+Good engagement with clinical trial patients is crucial for minimizing disruption and enhancing the patient experience.
 We also know it is vital for continued retention – without the proper support, up to three in 10 participants will eventually withdraw from their study.
-This can risk the viability of the entire trial.
+Increased drop out rates can risk the viability of the entire trial.

 But we know this can be challenging for sites to accomplish due to time and resource pressures.
-Every person who joined our webinar told us they are struggling with clinical trial patient recruitment and retention.
+Every person who joined our webinar told us they are struggling with patient recruitment and retention in clinical trials.

 One solution is to outsource to a specialized provider.
-Since our inception, Innovative Trials has focused on patient-centric approaches to boost clinical trial patient recruitment and retention, particularly through our global network of Clinical Enrollment Managers and our new Patient Navigators.
+Since our inception, Innovative Trials has focused on patient-centric approaches to boost clinical trial patient retention and recruitment, particularly through our global network of Clinical Enrollment Managers and our new Patient Navigators.

 This benefits: